rsv-cyber/-MSc-NLP-Assignments/README.md

 ## Overview

-This repository contains my submitted assignments from the NLP course during my Master's program at the University of Tehran.
+This repository contains my submitted assignments from the NLP course during my Master's program.
 It serves as:
 - A record of my coursework and learning journey
 - A reference for NLP techniques and implementations
 - A portfolio piece demonstrating practical NLP skills